Saltburn review

 Most of Saltburn’s characters are also part of high society, excessively rich, excessively opinionated, and excessively distant to the plight of ordinary people.
 Our outsider is Oliver Quick (Barry Keoghan), a scouser Oxford undergraduate who’s lost amongst the university’s upper-class privilege.
 He struggles to fit in.
 He gets the worst seat in the dining hall.
 He isn’t invited to the Christmas party.
 He sprouts details of his difficult upbringing to a sympathetic and attractive ear, Felix (Jacob Elordi), a man who Oliver seemingly falls in love with instantaneously.
 Felix has the kind of affable quality we all crave in a friend.
 He’s friendly, accepting of Oliver’s flaws, whilst also emanating the chill, relaxed, stoner vibe of someone who has the world at their feet.

 During summer break, Oliver ingratiates himself to stay at Felix’s family home, Saltburn, a stately manor richly adorned with classical art and leather bound volumes of Shakespeare you can almost smell.
 There’s a butler so stilted he’s a genuine parody from a Saturday Night Live sketch, his face so fed up from patiently watching elitist misbehavior, he might kill someone at any moment.
-If you didn’t know any better, you’d expect Poirot to turn up soon and solve a murder.
+If you didn’t know any better, you’d expect Poirot to turn up and solve a murder.

 The blunt eccentricities on display remind you that Saltburn is really a genre mashup.
 The mix of parody, satire, stately drama, and horror show director Fennell’s growing confidence to play with abrupt tonal shifts.
 So much of the pleasure of Saltburn’s proceedings is its deft mixture of unhinged characters in large stuffy rooms.
 The sex is intense, vampiric, and often hideous.
 Violence is lurking somewhere in the shadows.
 Each character is filled with such an empty darkness, filled with either obsessive longing or materialistic excess, the unavoidable British theme of class cuts through like the shattered mirror in Oliver’s bedroom.
 No one can say Saltburn is boring.
 Or playing it safe.